JJ/hoborg/text/text.md

 not gonna tell.

 The third guy?
 He was given to the clown posse.
 I am not gonna talk about it.

-*write and revise*
+No, really.

+*revise*

 Parade of the monsters in New Orleans
 ---------------------------------------------------

-My main concern in New Orleans was to keep an eye on Manuel, just in case these capitalist pigs wanted to lay their hands on it and keep for them.
+No more pirates until we arrived to the port in New Orleans, where My main concern was to keep an eye on Manuel, just in case these capitalist pigs wanted to lay their hands on it and keep for them.
+How did I know they wanted it?
+Well, who wouldn't?
+Yes, myself a few weeks before, but I wasn't a capitalist but a loyal Republic citizen, so what would I know?
 That is why I stayed at the circus all the time and I mostly missed what I am about to tell you.
 But is as true as it gets, since I knew it from a first hand account.
 Where was I?
 You know, here and there, doing stuff, busying myself.